 Secure DNS: Encrypted DNS name resolution requests with DNS-over-HTTPS

 DNS Client in Windows Server 2022 now supports DNS-over-HTTPS (DoH) which encrypts DNS queries using the HTTPS protocol.
-This helps keep your traffic as private as possible by preventing eavesdropping and your DNS data being manipulated.
+DoH helps keep your traffic as private as possible by preventing eavesdropping and your DNS data being manipulated.
 Learn more about configuring the DNS client to use DoH.

 Server Message Block (SMB): SMB AES-256 encryption for the most security conscious

 Windows Server now supports AES-256-GCM and AES-256-CCM cryptographic suites for SMB encryption.
-Windows will automatically negotiate this more advanced cipher method when connecting to another computer that also supports it, and it can also be mandated through Group Policy.
+Windows will automatically negotiate more advanced cipher method when connecting to another computer that also supports it, and it can also be mandated through Group Policy.
 Windows Server still supports AES-128 for down-level compatibility.
 AES-128-GMAC signing now also accelerates signing performance.

 SMB: East-West SMB encryption controls for internal cluster communications